 While some of the Renault Captur's rivals have fairly drab cabins, the plucky little Renault is awash with soft-touch materials and clever features.
 All models come with a media system featuring Apple CarPlay and Android Auto, while optional colour packs add a touch of fun that you won't find in a SEAT Arona.
 Indeed, the Captur's well-equipped as standard, with even the most basic trim levels featuring LED headlights, electric windows (in the front and rear ) and air conditioning.

 Adults in the front of the Renault Captur get plenty of space, helped by a relatively wide body which also means good shoulder room.
-Things aren't quite so good in the back, although a sliding rear bench is a useful feature.
+Things are decent in the back too and you get a sliding rear bench.
 With it in its most forward position, there's a huge amount of boot space and access is easy.

-The light steering which is great around town is the Captur's downfall on the open road while the soft suspension means it bounces around on bumpy roads.
+The light steering which is great around town is quick and direct on the open open road, although the soft suspension means the Renault doesn't exactly feel tied down if you give it the beans.
 Still, it's civilised enough on the motorway, providing you avoid the TCe 100 which only comes with a five-speed manual gearbox.

-Although the Renault Captur isn't strong enough to claim to be top of the class, it's a competent all-rounder that offers very good value for money.
+Although the Renault Captur isn't strong enough to claim to be top of the class, it's a competent all-rounder that offers very good value for money, practicality and comfort.
 Despite being relatively new, there are some really good deals available on nearly-new models, with dealers slashing thousands of pounds off compared to retail price.
 That makes it a very tempting proposition.

 If you're looking for the older version, you need our used Renault Captur (2013-2019) review.